Annotation Configuration

 private String email;}

-// Building the query using EntityQuerypublic List<User> findUserAgeOver18() { // Create a User instance to set query conditions User queryEntity = new User(); queryEntity.setAge(18); // Set the value for the age field
+// Build query using EntityQuerypublic List<User> findUserAgeOver18() { // Create User instance for setting query conditions User queryEntity = new User(); queryEntity.setAge(18); // Set the value for the age field

 // Execute the query List<User> userList = userMapper.selectList(queryWrapper);